Drywall Crack Repair Services in St. Albert, AB

 Settlement Crack Fix

-Settlement cracks occur when your home's foundation adjusts to soil conditions beneath it.
+Settlement cracks occur when the foundation adjusts to soil conditions beneath it.
 You'll typically see these develop gradually over several months or years.

 Most settlement cracks appear as vertical lines in basement walls or diagonal cracks in upper floors.
 You can distinguish settlement damage from other crack types by their gradual appearance and consistent width.